OpenNavigationSurface/BAG/docs/sphinx/source/fsd/FSD-Encapsulation.md

 # Encapsulation
-BAG data are encoded as [HDF-5](https://www.hdfgroup.org/solutions/hdf5/) files.
-HDF-5 is a hierarchical data format product consisting of a data format specification and a supporting library implementation.
-HDF-5 provides two primary structures: groups and datasets.
+BAG data are encoded as [HDF5](https://www.ogc.org/standard/HDF5/) files.
+HDF5 is a hierarchical data format product consisting of a data format specification and a supporting library implementation, it is also an OGC Community Standard.
+HDF5 provides two primary structures: groups and datasets.
 They are defined as:

-* HDF-5 Group: a grouping structure containing instances of zero or more groups or data sets, together with supporting metadata.
+* HDF5 Group: a grouping structure containing instances of zero or more groups or data sets, together with supporting metadata.

-* HDF-5 Dataset: a multidimensional array of data elements, together with supporting metadata or attributes.
+* HDF5 Dataset: a multidimensional array of data elements, together with supporting metadata or attributes.

-An HDF-5 “Group” provides the top-level structure for the data contents of a BAG.
-The major subcomponents are defined using the HDF-5 “Dataset” types, and “Attribute” types.
+An HDF5 “Group” provides the top-level structure for the data contents of a BAG.
+The major subcomponents are defined using the HDF5 “Dataset” types, and “Attribute” types.
 Within each “Dataset”, further structural decomposition is specified via the DATATYPE and DATASPACE parameters.
 “Attributes” are included were appropriate to provide “Dataset” specific metadata.
-The specific HDF-5 type definitions that define BAG encapsulation structure are illustrated in Fig. 2.1.
+The specific HDF5 type definitions that define the BAG encapsulation structure are illustrated in Fig. 2.1.
 Note that the digital signature is not shown in Fig. 2.1.
-As described in [Structure of the BAG Certification Block](FSD-BAGStructure.md#structure-of-the-bag-certification-block), the digital signature byte stream is appended to the end of the HDF-5 group.
+As described in [Structure of the BAG Certification Block](FSD-BAGStructure.md#structure-of-the-bag-certification-block), the digital signature byte stream is appended to the end of the HDF5 group.

-Figure 2.1 shows the structure of BAG data encapsulated using HDF-5:
+Figure 2.1 shows the structure of BAG data encapsulated using HDF5:
 ```
 $ h5dump -A examples/sample-data/sample.bag
 HDF5 "examples/sample-data/sample.bag" {